nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Your friend's name, so you don't have those embarrassing moments where you forget their name.

 This field is what uniquely identifies each friend in FriendDex.
+Names are case-insensitive in FriendDex.
+This means that FriendDex interprets "John Doe" and "JoHn DoE" as the same name.

 ### Phone Number